Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

-# Hello hello!
-Welcome to hippogang's ex vivo world!
+# Welcome to hippogang's ex vivo world!
 ## Here, we will quickly run a docker container and get going with parcellating ex vivo 7Tesla T2w & flash MRI of human brain hemisphere.
 Of course, we will use our favourite nnUNet!

 #### Author: Pulkit Khandelwal